The 13 Best Places For Expats To Live In Indonesia

 Makassar, in the South Sulawesi province, is a bustling metropolis that has a unique blend of tradition and modernity.
 Its rich diversity and culture, affordable cost of living, plenty of work opportunities, and top-notch schools are certain to impress all who have spent time there.

-You cannot say you know Makassar unless you have seen Fort Rotterdam – a historical site dating back to the 16th century.
-Another must-see is the Losari Beach, which is known for its beautiful sunset views and delicious street food.
-Trans Studio Makassar is a theme park that offers a wide range of indoor and outdoor rides and attractions, including roller coasters, water rides, and live shows.
+You haven’t truly experienced Makassar without visiting Fort Rotterdam, a historic site dating back to the 16th century.
+Another must-see is the Losari Beach, known for its beautiful sunsets.
+For entertainment, Trans Studio Makassar offers indoor and outdoor rides, water attractions, and live shows.

-Accommodation in Makassar ranges from budget-friendly options to luxurious apartments and houses.
-The city has international schools, such as Makassar International School, that cater to expat families.
-Work opportunities in Makassar are abundant, especially in the tourism industry, with many hotels and resorts looking for English-speaking staff.
+Accommodation in Makassar ranges from budget-friendly options to luxury condos.
+For expat families, the city has international schools like Makassar International School.
+Job opportunities are plentiful, especially in tourism, with many hotels and resorts looking for English-speaking staff.

-The lifestyle in Makassar is vibrant and diverse, with plenty of activities to explore.
-The city is famous for its traditional Buginese culture, which includes dances, music, and festivals.
+Makassar offers a vibrant lifestyle with traditional Buginese culture, which includes dances, music, and festivals.
 The cost of living in Makassar is relatively low compared to other Indonesian cities, which are generally not expensive places to begin with.

 If you’re into history, you must visit the Borobudur Temple, a UNESCO World Heritage site that dates back to the 9th century.
-Another must-see for you is the Prambanan Temple, a Hindu temple complex that is also a UNESCO World Heritage site.
-For those who enjoy the arts, the city offers numerous cultural performances, including traditional Javanese dances and gamelan music.
+Another must-see is the Prambanan Temple, a famous Hindu temple complex.
+The city also offers cultural performances, including traditional Javanese dances and gamelan music.

-Jogja is also known for its vibrant arts and music scene, with numerous galleries, art centers, and music festivals throughout the year.
-Locals are known for their hospitality towards visitors.
+Jogja is also known for its vibrant arts and music scene, with galleries, art centers, and festivals throughout the year.
+Locals are known to be welcoming towards visitors.
 The city is also well-connected to other parts of Indonesia, with easy access to Jakarta and Bali via air and train.

 Accommodation in Jogja is affordable, and the city has a number of international schools, such as Yogyakarta Independent School and Yogyakarta International School.
 Work opportunities in Jogja are abundant if you speak good English, especially in the tourism industry.